Agreements to Arbitrate Disputes in Construction Contracts

-In an essay written in 1974, Frédéric Eisemann, a leading light of international arbitration not least because of his role as Secretary General of the ICC International Court of Arbitration, articulated four minimum requirements that an arbitration agreement must meet:
+In an essay written in 1974, Frédéric Eisemann, a leading light of international arbitration not least because of his role as Secretary General of the International Court of Arbitration at the International Chamber of Commerce articulated four minimum requirements that an arbitration agreement must meet:

-(3) The third, is to give powers to the arbitrators to resolve the disputes likely to arise between the parties;
+- The third is to give powers to the arbitrators to resolve the disputes likely to arise between the parties;

-(4) The fourth, is to permit the putting in place of a procedure leading under the best conditions of efficiency and rapidity to the rendering of an award that is susceptible of judicial enforcement.
+- The fourth is to permit the putting in place of a procedure leading under the best conditions of efficiency and rapidity to the rendering of an award that is susceptible of judicial enforcement.

-While these requirements are not, strictly speaking, mandatory legal or statutory requirements, they provide a useful shorthand for the core parameters of an arbitration agreement.
-An arbitration agreement, quite frequently a midnight clause in a large and complex contract, which fails to achieve any or all of these requirements is considered defective or, in arbitration parlance, ‘pathological’.
+Although these requirements are not, strictly speaking, mandatory legal or statutory requirements, they provide a useful shorthand for the core parameters of an arbitration agreement.
+An arbitration agreement, quite frequently a midnight clause in a large and complex contract, that fails to achieve any or all of these requirements is considered defective or, in arbitration parlance, ‘pathological’.